 Schofield is a very small city located in the state of Wisconsin.
 With a population of 2,154 people and just one neighborhood, Schofield is the 302nd largest community in Wisconsin.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Schofield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Schofield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Schofield is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Schofield who work in management occupations (11.44%), sales jobs (11.26%), and office and administrative support (8.60%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.18 minutes getting to work every day.

-The citizens of Schofield are slightly better educated than the national average of 21.84% for all cities and towns, with 24.03% of adults in Schofield having a bachelor's degree or advanced degree.
+The education level of Schofield citizens is a little higher than the average for US cities and towns: 24.03% of adults in Schofield have at least a bachelor's degree.

 The per capita income in Schofield in 2022 was $43,541, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $174,164 for a family of four.
 However, Schofield contains both very wealthy and poor people as well.